UF-CompLing/Resources/WhatIsGit.md

 Not at all!
 However, Git is certainly the most common among the classes and classmates at UF.
 That's why it will be used for the Computational Linguistics Club.

+#### Where can I find more information?

+Check out the official documentation [here](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control).

 [Top of Page](#what-is-version-control)